 Once granted, patents may remain open to opposition, interference, re-examination, post-grant review, inter partes review, nullification or derivation action in court or before patent offices or similar proceedings for a given period after allowance or grant, during which time third parties can raise objections against granted patents.
 In the course of such proceedings, which may continue for a protracted period of time, the patent owner may be compelled to limit the scope of the allowed or granted patent claims thus attacked, or may lose the allowed or granted claims altogether.
-As of March 23, 2023, there is an ongoing patent opposition proceeding regarding our patent EP2 406 399 at the European Patent Office which is related to a version of methods used for evolving and screening potential product candidates.
-The Opposition Division revoked EP2 406 399 in its decision dated March 10, 2020 and we filed an appeal on July 20, 2020.
+In the past, we have been party to a patent opposition proceeding at the European Patent Office, or EPO, and we may in the future become party to patent opposition proceedings in other foreign patent offices.
 In addition, we cannot assure you that:

-- We may obtain, maintain, protect and enforce intellectual property protection for our technologies and product candidates. - Others will not or may not be able to make, use or sell compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents that we own or license. - We or our licensors, or our existing or future collaborators are the first to make the inventions covered by each of our issued patents and pending patent applications that we own or license. - We or our licensors, or our existing or future collaborators are the first to file patent applications covering certain aspects of our inventions. - Others will not independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights. - A third party may not challenge our patents and, if challenged, that a court would hold that our patents are valid, enforceable and infringed. - Any issued patents that we own or have licensed will provide us with any competitive advantage, or will not be challenged by third parties. - We may develop or in-license additional proprietary technologies that are patentable. - Pending patent applications that we own or may license will lead to issued patents. - The patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects. - Our competitors do not conduct research and development activities in countries where we do not have enforceable patent rights and then use the information learned from such activities to develop competitive products for sale in our commercial markets.
+- · We may obtain, maintain, protect and enforce intellectual property protection for our technologies and product candidates. - Others will not or may not be able to make, use or sell compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents that we own or license.

+- We or our licensors, or our existing or future collaborators are the first to make the inventions covered by each of our issued patents and pending patent applications that we own or license. - We or our licensors, or our existing or future collaborators are the first to file patent applications covering certain aspects of our inventions. - Others will not independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights. - A third party may not challenge our patents and, if challenged, that a court would hold that our patents are valid, enforceable and infringed. - · Any issued patents that we own or have licensed will provide us with any competitive advantage, or will not be challenged by third parties. - We may develop or in-license additional proprietary technologies that are patentable. - Pending patent applications that we own or may license will lead to issued patents. - The patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects. - Our competitors do not conduct research and development activities in countries where we do not have enforceable patent rights and then use the information learned from such activities to develop competitive products for sale in our commercial markets.